 Home warranty plans cover many home systems and appliances, but you may have additional items you want to cover.
 You can also add optional coverage for items such as pools, spas, and well pumps to your home warranty coverage.

-With First American Home Warranty, you can also include the First Class Upgrade option that will cover items such as:
+With First American Home Warranty, you can also purchase upgrades that cover items such as:

 - Removal of the old appliance or system.